 Pictured Rocks National Shoreline sits between Munising and Grand Marais, and you’ll find it to be an outdoor-lover’s heaven.

 A Michigan Upper Peninsula food specialty is a pastie, and Muldoon’s Pasties and Gifts is a popular place to try one.
-The pastie is a hand-held Cornish meat pie made with ground beef, potatoes, carrots, onion, and rutabaga, baked in a piecrust.
-Sometimes they’re enjoyed served on a plate and topped with gravy.
+The pastie is a hand-held Cornish meat pie made with ground beef, potatoes, carrots, onion, and rutabaga, all baked in a pie crust.
+Sometimes, they’re served on a plate and topped with gravy.

 Pro Tip: One of the easiest ways to fully view the Pictured Rocks National Shoreline is through a boat tour, especially if you find hiking difficult.
 The boat tour is excellent for all activity levels.
 Pictured Rocks Cruises leave from the Munising City Dock, where the longest tours are two hours and 15 minutes and include Spray Falls, covering 32 miles roundtrip.

-Marquette is the largest city in Michigan’s Upper Peninsula and is a major port for shipping iron ore.
-Marquette is home to Northern Michigan University, where you’ll find DeVos Art Museum on the University’s campus.
+Marquette is the largest city in Michigan’s Upper Peninsula.
+It’s a major port for shipping iron ore and home to Northern Michigan University, where you’ll find the DeVos Art Museum on the University’s campus.
 With over 1,500 items in its permanent collection, you’ll find art ranging from local and regional artists to Japanese art and artifacts.

 Stay at the Hampton Inn Marquette Waterfront on the Lake Superior shore.
 We enjoyed our breakfast and morning coffee on the deck overlooking Lake Superior.
 Even on cold mornings, the large windows allow for a beautiful view of the lake.